 Registration should be made on the day announced in the calendar.
-A course may not be entered after the first week except by special permission of the faculty and with the approval of the Vice President for Academic Affairs and the instructor concerned.
+A course may not be entered after the first week except with the approval of the Vice President for Academic Affairs and the instructor concerned.

-Changes in registration must be made with the Registrar within the first week of the semester and after the student has secured the approval of the Vice President for Academic Affairs and the instructors concerned.
+Changes in registration must be made with the Registrar within the first week of the semester and after the student has secured the approval of the instructors concerned and the Vice President for Academic Affairs.